allenai/ruletaker/README.md

 Then use the following command line to run the theory generator.
 Currently we are using Problog as the underlying theorem proving engine.
 That is the recommended engine to use.

 NOTE:
-If you are running on MacOS, you may run into [this](https://github.com/wannesm/PySDD/issues/19) issue where the PySDD install is not recognized and once you try to run the program (below), you get an error like:
+If you run into [this](https://github.com/wannesm/PySDD/issues/19) issue where the PySDD install is not recognized and once you try to run the program (below), you get an error like:

 ```
 The SDD library is not available.
 Please install the PySDD package."